hbctraining/scRNA-seq_online/lessons/09_merged_SC_marker_identification.md

 <img src="../img/unknown_marker_table2.png" width="800">
 </p>

 We see a lot of heat shock and DNA damage genes appear for **cluster 7**.
 Based on these markers, it is likely that these are **stressed or dying cells**.
 However, if we explore the quality metrics for these cells in more detail (i.e. mitoRatio and nUMI overlayed on the cluster) we don't really see data that support that argument.
-If we look a but closer at the marker gene list **we also a few T cell-associated genes and markers of activation**.
+If we look a bit closer at the marker gene list **we also a few T cell-associated genes and markers of activation**.
 It is possible that these could be activated (cytotoxic) T cells.
 There is a breadth of research supporting the association of heat shock proteins with reactive T cells in the induction of anti‐inflammatory cytokines in chronic inflammation.
-This is a cluster in which we we would need a deeper understanding of immune cells to really tease apart the results and make a final conclusion.
+This is a cluster for which we would need a deeper understanding of immune cells to really tease apart the results and make a final conclusion.

 For **cluster 20**, the enriched genes don't appear to have a common theme that stands out to us.
 We often look at the genes with larger differences in `pct.1` vs. `pct.2` for good marker genes.
 For instance, we might be **interested in the gene TPSB2**, which shows a large proportion of cells in the cluster expressing this gene, but very few of the cells in the other clusters expressing it.
 If we 'Google' TPSB2 we find the [GeneCards website](https://www.genecards.org/cgi-bin/carddisp.pl?gene=TPSB2&keywords=TPSB2).